UIE-Lab/HUWIE-Net/README.md

 - Execute the test.py script to evaluate the functionality of the pre-trained HUWIE-Net.
 - Execute the train.py script to train HUWIE-Net.

+Run test.ipynb to test HUWIE-Net in the Colab environment.
+The cells sequentially perform the following steps:

+- Cloning the HUWIE-Net Repository
+- Downloading and Extracting the Dataset
+- Importing Modules
+- Configuration and Setup
+- Testing and Evaluation

+Run train.ipynb to train HUWIE-Net in the Colab environment.

 # Citation

 Manuscript under evaluation.